Missoula River Lodge – Guided Dry Fly Fishing

 Rock Creek

-Rock Creek is a limited access river near Missoula Montana.
-We have one of three float permits on Rock Creek which allows us to add it to our Missoula Fly Fishing menu.
-If you are fishing in Missoula in June, we highly recommend taking a ride down Rock Creek.
-The float options are numerous and cut through one of the prettiest valleys in Montana.
+Rock Creek is a limited access stream east of Missoula.
+Our outfit holds one of three commercial float permits for Rock Creek.
+The permit allows for a delightful addition to an angling itinerary, and we highly recommend taking a ride down Rock Creek during the month of June.
+The float options are numerous and cut through one of the prettiest valleys in the West.

 Bitterroot River

-The Bitterroot River is our most dynamic water with over 90 miles of floatable water.
-The boat ramp options begin near Missoula Montana and stretch all the way to 25 miles south of Darby.
-In the upper river the main species is the West Slope Cutthroat trout.
+The Bitterroot River is our most hatch oriented trout fishery.
+With over 90 miles of floatable water, it changes in character rapidly from the headwaters to the mouth.
+The boat ramp options begin near Missoula and stretch upriver all the way to 25 miles south of Darby.
+In the upper river, the predominant species are West Slope Cutthroat trout.
 They are plentiful and rise easily to dry flies.
-If you decide to enjoy some Missoula fly fishing, then the Bitterroot river will be at the top of the list.
+Trout dominance changes in tandem with the build of the river.
+Lurking brown trout are the kings of the middle Bitterroot.
+The Bitterroot River should be at the top of your trip list.

 Clark Fork River